Storm Lake, Iowa: Geography

 Storm Lake is located in the northwestern part of the state, along the north shore of its namesake Storm Lake, a glacial lake.
 It directly borders Lakeside, a smaller community located on the east shore of the lake.
+It is the principal city of the Storm Lake micropolitan area.

 According to the United States Census Bureau, the city has a total area of 4.09 sqmi, all land.

 Due to its location, Storm Lake is a popular campaign trail stop during presidential elections, having drawn visits from George H. W. Bush, Barack Obama, Bill Clinton, Mitt Romney, Kamala Harris, and Bernie Sanders.